Excel Exercises Practice Name

 Similar to bolding text, you can italicize and underline text just fine without a keyboard shortcut, but the shortcuts make you faster and more productive.
 As with bolding, simply select one or more cells which you would like to be in italics, then hold Ctrl and press i.

-Again, this will change all selected cells to italics.
+Again, this will change the text in all selected cells to italics.
 If all selected cells are already italics, it will change them back to standard.

 In Excel for Mac, hold the ⌘ key and press i.

-To underline text in Excel, hold the Ctrl key and press U. This will change all selected cells to underline.
-If all the selected cells are already underlined, it will change them back to normal.
+To underline text in Excel, hold the Ctrl key and press U. This will change the text in all selected cells to underline.
+If all the selected cells are already underlined, it will change them back to standard.

 In Excel for Mac, hold the ⌘ key and press U.